 Related article: 5 Landlord Updates to Expect in Spring 2021

 Prioritising animal welfare – certification for pet owners

-Although the bill will help responsible renters, its focus is the protection and welfare of domestic animals.
+Although the bill hopes to help responsible renters, its focus is the protection and welfare of domestic animals.
 As well as giving tenants the right to keep pets in their rental property, the bill proposes pet owners have a certificate of responsible animal guardianship.

-Certificates are issued subject to a responsible ownership test, conducted by a registered vet, including:
+Certificates will be issued subject to a responsible ownership test, conducted by a registered vet, including:

 - Microchipping (for dogs and cats)

 - Ability to respond to basic commands

 The bill also proposes that all information regarding an animal and its ownership be entered into a database – including mandatory microchipping for all dogs and cats.